adrianbielsa1/vb6-discord-rich-presence/readme.md

 # vb6-discord-rich-presence

-A small wrapper written in C++ to interact with Discord's Rich Presence functionality from old languages.
+A small wrapper written in C++ to interact with Discord's Rich Presence functionality from an old language.

 ### Building